UKCloud/documentation/articles/other/other-how-use-pricing-tool.md

 ---
-title: How to use the UKCloud Pricing Estimator Tool | UKCloud Ltd
+title: How to use the UKCloud Pricing Estimation Tool | UKCloud Ltd
-description: Describes how to use the UKCloud Pricing Estimator Tool
+description: Describes how to use the UKCloud Pricing Estimation Tool
 services: other
 author: Dan Baker